vkatti/vkatti/README.md

 [![Twitter
 Badge](https://img.shields.io/badge/Twitter-Profile-informational?style=flat&logo=twitter&logoColor=white&color=1CA2F1)](https://twitter.com/vishal_katti)

--   :telescope: I’m currently building my online profile.
-Check out my [distill website and blog hosted on Netlify](https://vishalkatti.com "https://vishalkatti.com").
+-   :telescope: Check out my [distill website and blog hosted on Netlify](https://vishalkatti.com "https://vishalkatti.com").
--   :seedling: I’m currently learning Python for data analysis.
-I am also learning to manage my productivity in this pandemic-induced WFH.
+-   :seedling: I work a 9-5 job and provide freelance services in my spare time.
+I’m currently learning Python for data analysis.
+-   :dancers: I have made a few open-source contributions to {openxlsx}
--   :dancers: I’m looking to collaborate on anything R related outside of my work network.
+    R package.
+I’m looking to collaborate on anything R related outside of my work network.
--   :thinking: I’m looking for full-time remote job at an org. that uses R extensively which will allow me to learn and possibly teach others.
+-   :thinking: I’m looking for full-time remote job at an org. that uses R extensively which will allow me to learn further and possibly teach others.
--   :speech_balloon: Ask me about how R can help automate your Excel and/or PowerPoint reports.
+-   :speech_balloon: Ask me about how to automate your Excel and/or PowerPoint reports and possibly convert them to automated dashboards.
 -   :mailbox: How to reach me: twitter *@vishal_katti* or email *katti.vishal@gmail.com*
 -   :zap: Fun fact: The data in this .md file comes from Google Sheets